-Make sure you let your guests know that they can contact you any time if they have any issues with their accommodation.
+Let your guests know that they can contact you any time if they have any issues with their accommodation.
 Our host in Kotor, Montenegro did this really well.
 She said,

 “If something is wrong I would rather come out and fix it, rather than you being uncomfortable during your stay.”